claremacrae/obsidian-tasks/docs/queries/grouping.md

 1. `filename` (the filename of the file that contains the task, without the `.md` extension)
     * Note that tasks from different notes with the same file name will be grouped together in the same group.

-> `root` grouping option was introduced in Tasks 1.9.0.
+> `root` grouping option was introduced in Tasks X.Y.Z.

 File contents: